Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05_Set_Up_Zettelkasten_Obsidian_and_Zotero_7.md

 1. **Community plugins → Browse → Zotero Integration by mgmeyers → Install → Enable**

-2. **Open Zotero Integration Settings → set the "Note Import Location" → Enable "Open the created note after import"**
+2.**Open Zotero Integration Settings → Enable "Open the created note after import"**

+3. **Open Zotero Integration Settings → set the "Note Import Location" to "ZEKA/SOURCE_NOTES"

 *This part is important for the Zettelkasten (see next exercise):*